Wokoro/firebase_interractor/README.md

-A node project to interract with firebase database.
+A node project to interact with firebase database.

 Current functionalities.